Dypvåg (village)

-Dypvåg is a village in Tvedestrand municipality in Agder county, Norway.
-The village is located along the Skagerrak coast and the Norwegian County Road 411, about 10 km east of the town of Tvedestrand and the village of Kråkvåg lies immediately west of Dypvåg.
-The village was the administrative centre of the old municipality of Dypvåg which existed from 1838 until its dissolution in 1960.
-The historic Dypvåg Church is located in the village.
+Dypvåg is a village in Tvedestrand Municipality in Agder county, Norway.
+The village is located along the Skagerrak coast and the Norwegian County Road 411, about 10 km east of the town of Tvedestrand and the village of Krokvåg lies immediately west of Dypvåg.

+History

+The village was the administrative centre of the old Dypvåg Municipality which existed from 1838 until its dissolution in 1960.
+The historic Dypvåg Church is also located in the village.

 Name

-The village is named after the old Dybvaag farm (Old Norse: Djúpvágr or Djúpivágr), since the first Dypvåg Church was built there.
+The village is named after the old Dybvaag farm (Djúpvágr or Djúpivágr), since the first Dypvåg Church was built there.
 The first element comes from dype which means "deep" and the last element is våg which means "water" or "harbor".
 The spelling was changed from Dybvaag to Dypvåg around the early 20th century.